hmrc/ukim-auth-checker-api-roadmap/source/documentation/index.md

 ## Updates

-- UKIMS Authorisation Checker API v1.0 Alpha Assesment in progress.
+- UKIMS Authorisation Checker API v1.0 recently passed Alpha Assesment.
 - UKIMS Authorisation Checker API will not be ready for use in production until the UKIMS Checker API service goes live.

 ## Related documentation